Q: How old must a youth be to serve as an Acolyte? A: The minimum age is 8 years old. Adults may be acolytes as well.

 Q:What is the capacity of the church?
-A:The maximum is 125.
+A:The maximum capacity of the church is 160.
 See the "Facility Use" FAQs for more information on capacity and use of St. Michael's facilities.

 Site Map St. Michael's Episcopal Church | 1132 North Ivanhoe Street, Arlington, Virginia 22205 | 703-241-2474